 I don’t even have perfect documentation on everything I did.

-But I am still going to shout my disagreement with Consumer Reports’ 2017 sunscreen review from the rooftops until someone listens!
+But I am still going to shout my disagreement with Consumer Reports’ last few years of sunscreen reviews from the rooftops until someone listens!

 What Consumer Reports Says About Natural Sunscreen

-In a summer 2017 series of articles, Consumer Reports is specifically telling people NOT to use mineral sunscreen because it’s not effective!
+In a summer 2017 series of articles, Consumer Reports specifically told people NOT to use mineral sunscreen because they’re not effective!

 Because “nearly half of the 1,000 sunscreen users surveyed said they look for a ‘natural’ product when shopping for sunscreen” in 2016, CR decided that they’d review more mineral options in 2017.